ThiagoLaass/Beyond-Gravity-Realm/README.md

 ## Overview

 Beyond Gravity Realm is an application designed to delve into the mysteries of our universe, focusing on the inspiring phenomena of black holes, neutron stars, and galaxies.
-This interactive platform provides a window into the most captivating and enigmatic elements of space, offering an immersive experience for enthusiasts and learners alike.
+This platform provides a window into the most captivating and enigmatic elements of space, offering an immersive experience for enthusiasts and learners alike.

 ## Features